 Imported Car Parts

 In Pakistan, cars along with their parts are not being manufactured, only parts assembly is being done of a few cars.
 So, the producers have to import the parts, and hence they have to pay the relevant taxes and import duties.
-External parts are manufactured in Pakistan but they are not of the desired or satisfactory quality.
+External parts are manufactured in Country but they are not of the desired or satisfactory quality.
 Therefore, the parts are imported from foreign countries.
 The same goes for factory-made cars, they are also imported from outside the country and hence come with heavy import duties and taxes.

 High Manufacturing Cost